Fist of Jesus: Background

-Muñoz and Cardona originally planned a feature-length film entitled Once Upon a Time in Jerusalem, for which Fist of Jesus would serve as a teaser along with other Fist of Jesus short films such as: The Blind Man, Helaings, Canaan Weddings, The First Miracle and Joshua and the Fist of Jesus DVD.
+Muñoz and Cardona originally planned a feature-length film entitled Once Upon a Time in Jerusalem, for which Fist of Jesus would serve as a teaser along with other Fist of Jesus short films such as: The Blind Man, Healings, Canaan Weddings, The First Miracle and Joshua and the Fist of Jesus DVD.
 However, a crowdfunding campaign launched for the feature-length film did not raise enough capital, so the project was put on hold for the time being.
 The DVD of the short film features a trailer of the project, cancelled and messed up scenes, as well as a making of.

 In October 2014 KISS ltd. released a PC game entitled Fist of Jesus - The Bloody Gospel of Judas.
 In this cartoon-like game developed by Mutant Games Judas and Jesus have to fight off attacking zombies in 60 levels, but meanwhile (as of December 2019) the game is no longer available.

 On 30 April 2015 Austrian Illusions Unltd.
 Films released Fist of Jesus as German dubbed version on DVD and Blu-ray.